Luna_on_venus' Cars and Other Automation-related thingys

 I’ve been following this game for a while now (Discovered through WhyBeAre back in 2015) and have been playing on my own for a few years now.
 Watching people like TwinTurBros and Consider also helped me improve my cars to the point where I felt it worthy to make a forum account to post my stuff here.

-I’m also a semi-funny (not) writer so I like to give my cars descriptions very akin to the way Rockstar writes descriptions for their overpriced GTA Online cars.
+I’m also a semi-funny (not) writer so I like to give my cars descriptions very akin to the way Rockstar writes descriptions for their overpriced GTA Online cars or the way Jeremy Clarkson described cars on Top Gear.

 1 Like